Berlin–Szczecin railway: After 1945

 The end of the Second World War had serious implications for the route.
 The line's second track was dismantled to provide reparations to the Soviet Union.
-As a result of the boundary change after the Second World War, the city of Stettin became part of Poland in 1945 and was renamed Szczecin.
-The cross-border traffic between Angermünde and Szczecin declined significantly after the war, as Stettin's German-speaking population had been expelled in totality.
-In particular, passenger services were limited to one train a day.
+Although Stettin, lying on the west bank of the Oder was supposed to remain part of Germany by the terms decided at the Potsdam Agreement, with Soviet approval Polish troops seized the city in 1945 in order to control the entire mouth of the river and renamed the city Szczecin.
+The once-popular route to Germany's third-biggest port, often also used by Germans vacationing on the Baltic, fell into irrelevance and disrepair.
+Cross-border traffic between Angermünde and Szczecin declined significantly after the war, as Stettin's German-speaking population had been ethnically cleansed and expelled in totality.
+Passenger services were soon limited to one train a day.

 In 1950 the line's terminus in Berlin was renamed Nordbahnhof (North Station).
 The closure of the station on 18 May 1952 meant the temporary end of rail operations on the Szczecin Railway in West Berlin.
 The trains then ran on the Berlin outer ring to Berlin-Lichtenberg station and the Berlin Stadtbahn.

 In the 1980s, the line from Berlin-Pankow to Passow was electrified.
 Also equipped with overhead electrification were the adjacent long-distance lines of the Ringbahn and the Berlin outer ring, the Passow–Stendell line to service the PCK oil refinery as well as the line to Stralsund that branches off at Angermünde.
 The section between Passow and Szczecin remained unelectrified.